 TUNIS, Tunisia — Tunisia’s parliament passed a vote of no confidence in Prime Minister Habib Essid on Saturday, effectively disbanding the government of the U.S.-trained agricultural economist.

-The vote is a mark of the instability which has bedeviled the country since it kicked off a wave of pro-democracy rebellions across the Arab world in 2011
+The no-confidence motion was passed by 118 votes, easily crossing the country’s 109-vote threshold after a debate that stretched late into the night.
+Although the result was expected — Essid had faced criticism from across Tunisia’s political spectrum — the vote was a mark of the instability which has bedeviled the North African country since it kicked off a wave of pro-democracy rebellions across the Arab world in 2011.

 BOUAZZA BEN BOUAZZA